 Fraser Canyon Swim

-Keely Weget-Whitney will be conquering a section of the mighty Fraser River, from Lillooet to Tuckkwiowhum.
-Last year, on August 6, 2017, Keely swam a section of the Fraser for the first time, from Lillooet to the Stein River.
+On August 6, 2017, Keely swam a portion of the Fraser for the first time, from Lillooet to the Stein River.
 Her inspiring feat was captured in a documentary by Copper Sky Productions, called For the Love of Salmon.
+In 2018, she doubled her accomplishment by swimming for two days, all the way from Lillooet to Tucckwiowhum (Boston Bar).

 Join us in sending Keely off in a wave of cheers and well-wishes as she begins her Fraser Canyon Swim.